HypixelDev/ModAPI/README.md

 ## Usage

+For using the Mod API it is highly recommended to relocate the package `net.hypixel` to prevent conflicting with other mods and different versions of the Mod API.

 You can use this API as a dependency via the public Hypixel maven repo.

 #### Hypixel Maven Repo